tinymce/tinymce-docs/general-configuration-guide/use-tinymce-distraction-free.md

     selector: "div.tinymce",
     plugins: [ 'inlite' ],
     toolbar: false,
+    menubar: false,
     inline: true,
-    selection_toolbar: 'bold italic | quicklink h2 h3 blockquote'
+    inlite_selection_toolbar: 'bold italic | quicklink h2 h3 blockquote'
 });
 ```

 #### quickimage

-Lets you quickly insert images from the local machine into the editor.
+The `quickimage` lets you quickly insert images from the local machine into the editor.
 These can then be automatically uploaded if you configure [image uploading]({{ site.baseurl }}/advanced/handle-async-image-uploads/).

 ##### Example: